rvergne/LandSeed/README.md

 ## <a name="template"></a>Templates

 Templates allows you to get different kind of input.
+A template is directory containing as much files and subfolder as you want.
+Its structure always have a GLSL file that will be fulfilled with the terrainMap function and all its dependencies.
-See in the [documentation](Doc/main.md) to have some informations about the purpose of every templates.
+See in the [documentation](Doc/main.md) to have some informations about the purpose of each templates.

 A template directory should always contains the following configuration file (at root of the template dir) named template.config :
 ```